baodev97/Guess_Number_App/README.md

 Working with Icons
     - using Expo Vector Icons

-Adding & Using Custom Fronts with React Native Apps
+Adding & Using Custom Fonts with React Native Apps
+    - using expo - fonts

 Adding a (Foreground) Image